-EMT Program FAQ
+EMT Program Frequently Asked Questions

-How long is the program?
+How long does it take to complete the program?

 Can I switch to another program if I want to?